The Yankees’ covid-19 outbreak shows vaccines work, health experts say

-A post-vaccination outbreak at any workplace would likely raise questions, particularly after the Centers for Disease Control and Prevention announced Thursday that fully vaccinated people no longer need to wear masks inside or outside — a major rhetorical and symbolic shift as the country pushes toward a return to pre-pandemic activity levels.
-That it happened with the Yankees, baseball’s most high-profile team and trailblazers in MLB’s vaccination push, is sparking nationwide conversations about what the vaccine can and can’t do to eradicate the covid-19 pandemic.
+A post-vaccination outbreak at any workplace would probably raise questions, particularly after the Centers for Disease Control and Prevention announced Thursday that fully vaccinated people no longer need to wear masks inside or outside — a major rhetorical and symbolic shift as the country pushes toward a return to pre-pandemic activity levels.
+That it happened with the Yankees, baseball’s highest-profile team and trailblazers in MLB’s vaccination push, is sparking nationwide conversations about what the vaccine can and can’t do to eradicate the pandemic.

-But according to multiple public health experts reached Friday, the main takeaway from the Yankees’ outbreak should be that all but one of the affected individuals was asymptomatic, meaning the vaccine is working.
-The CDC consistently has warned that some “breakthrough cases” will emerge, and that “there will be a small percentage of people who are fully vaccinated who still get sick, are hospitalized, or die from covid-19.”
+But according to multiple public health experts, the main takeaway from the Yankees’ outbreak should be that all but one of the affected individuals was asymptomatic, meaning the vaccine is working.
+The CDC consistently has warned that some “breakthrough cases” will emerge and that “there will be a small percentage of people who are fully vaccinated who still get sick, are hospitalized, or die from covid-19.”
 The promise, rather, was a lower likelihood of infection and a much lower likelihood of severe outcomes.

 According to the CDC, the Johnson & Johnson vaccine, which the Yankees received, “was 66.3% effective in clinical trials at preventing laboratory-confirmed covid-19 illness” but “had high efficacy at preventing hospitalization and death in people who did get sick.”
 A recent study published in the New England Journal of Medicine found that the Johnson & Johnson vaccine becomes far more effective after four weeks than two.
 Though most of the Yankees’ traveling party was vaccinated in the first week of April, the team reached the 85 percent vaccination threshold about two weeks ago.